J&J is using a bankruptcy maneuver to block lawsuits over baby powder cancer claims

 In this case, Johnson & Johnson is headquartered in New Jersey, but these legal maneuvers have been executed in North Carolina and Texas.

-But she said the company may still be on the hook for sizable pay-outs to victims determined by the bankruptcy court.
+But she said the company may still be on the hook for sizable payouts to victims as determined by the bankruptcy court.

 Johnson & Johnson, meanwhile, has asked a federal bankruptcy judge to halt progress on talc-asbestos claims while LTL's bankruptcy filing is under review.

-Federal bankruptcy Judge Frank Whitney will hold a hearing on that request Friday in Charlotte.
+Judge Frank Whitney will hold a hearing on that request on Friday in Charlotte.